Diagnosing Sleep Apnea

 Common symptoms of sleep apnea include daytime sleepiness, snoring, and morning headaches.
 Less commonly, people may experience insomnia or nighttime awakenings with an urge to use the bathroom.

 A diagnosis of central sleep apnea also requires careful consideration of a person’s symptoms and polysomnography results.
 However, there are several subtypes of central sleep apnea, and each has specific diagnostic criteria.
-It is particularly important that other health conditions, including other sleep disorders, are ruled out before CSA is diagnosed.

 Next Steps After Getting a Diagnosis